Skip to content

 Attributes and Events

 In JSX, common HTML props are exposed directly.
-In the function API, use Node.attr, Node.signalAttr, and Node.computedAttr.
+Pass functions for reactive attributes when the value should be recomputed.

 1let isActive = Signal.make(false)